 What can you do with leftover paint?

 Firstly, don’t automatically assume your paint needs to be thrown away.
-If stored correctly, it can last a surprisingly long time, roughly 10-15 years depending on the type.
-If it’s usable, consider saving it for touch-ups or future DIY projects.
+If stored correctly, it can last a surprisingly long time, roughly 10 to 15 years depending on the type.
+If it’s usable, consider saving it for touching-up paint on walls or future DIY projects.
 If you’re sure you won’t need it, consider donating it to someone who will put it to good use such as friends and family, or local organizations such as community theaters, schools, clubs and shelters.
-If you can’t find any takers, consider giving it away via a sharing site such as Freecycle.
+If you can’t find any takers, consider giving it away via a sharing site such as Freecycle (opens in new tab).

 For 10 years, Tara King worked as a Content Editor in the magazine industry, before leaving to become freelance, covering interior design, wellbeing, craft and homemaking.
 As well as writing for Ideal Home, Style at Home, Country Homes & Interiors, Tara’s keen eye for styling combined with a passion for creating a happy – and functional – family home has led to a series of organization and cleaning features for H&G.